zhihanyang2022/off-policy-continuous-control/README.md

+Every single environment must be wrapped by TimeLimit, not necessarily the outermost though, explains how my code works

+For episodic tasks, you want to set max_episode_len to be 1 + the actual max_episode_len

 Best practice is to generate one video for the first run.

 To use certain functionalities, you would have to put files in place in certain ways in certain directories